awolf2821/awolf2821.github.io/journal/entries/Encryption.md

 A good example of this is a Caesar cipher, which shifts the letters in the\
 message by a predetermined amount.
 Without the original shift, you cannot\
 decode the message.
 However, it is extremely easy to automate this process\
-and decode the message.Asymmetric encryption uses unique mathematical\
+and decode the message.
+Asymmetric encryption uses unique mathematical\
 properties that ensure a message encoded using the public key on your computer\
 cannot be decoded by that same public key. a related private key is required\
 to decode the message.
 These keys are NOT the same, which is why it is called